XMMGOF/xmmpysas/docs/source/overview.rst

 Output Logging
 --------------

-The ObsID class accepts inputs to control output logging.
-The inputs to ObsID are:
+The :py:class:`~pysas.obsid.ObsID` class accepts inputs to control output logging.
+The inputs to :py:class:`~pysas.obsid.ObsID` are:

 .. code-block::